Archive for the ‘c-ares’ Category

 Ok, so here’s a little ego game.
 The rules are very simple: try to figure out all things I’ve written code in (to any noticeable degree) and count how many users the products that use such code might have.
 Then estimate the total amount of humans that may in fact use my code from time to time.

 I’ve been doing software both for fun and professionally for over 20 years (my first code I made available to others was written in 1986 on the C64).
-But as I look back on what I’ve done at my day job for all this time, most of my labour have been hidden into some sort of devices or equipment that never really were distributed to many customers.
+But as I look back on what I’ve done at my day job for all this time, most of my labor have been hidden into some sort of devices or equipment that never really were distributed to many customers.
 I don’t think I’ve ever done software professionally for consumer stuff.
 My open source code however has found its way into all sorts of things so I decided I could limit this count to open source code I’ve done.
 It is also slightly easier.
 Or perhaps less hard.
 And when it comes to open source, none of my other projects is as popular and widely used as curl.
 Counting curl users will drown all others.

 First some basic stats: the curl.haxx.se web site gets more than 12000 unique visitors every weekday. curl packages are downloaded from there at a rate of roughly 1 million times/year.
 The site sends over 200GB of data every month.
 We have no idea how large share of users who get curl from the main site, but a guess is that it is far less than half of the user base.
 But of course the number of downloads says nothing about how many users there are.